VDA5050/VDA5050/VDA5050_EN.md

 4. The mobile robot continues with executing the previous order.

-#### 6.1.4.4 Mobile robot receives an order with the same orderId and same orderUpdateId than the current orderUpdateId
+#### 6.1.4.4 Mobile robot receives an order with the same orderId and same orderUpdateId as the current orderUpdateId

 Example: